 Given the sudden upsurge in repair costs for Volvo in recent years, grabbing yourself an extended warranty is a pragmatic decision that could ultimately prove to save you hundreds – if not thousands – of pounds during your tenure as owner of the vehicle.
 Extended warranties can be bought for as little as XX a month, whereas some of the quoted repair costs for Volvos are hitting astronomical levels.
 Just some examples of prices include:

-Avoid these sky-high repairs with an extended warranty from XXXXX.
+Avoid these sky-high repairs with an extended warranty for your Volvo.

 You can find out the price of an extended warranty for your Volvo right now – completely free of charge – by using our online warranty search tool.
 Our system uses all your information to scan the web for the best possible prices, generating a list of results and allowing you to browse the finest deals available for your vehicle.